michikartmann/adaptive_trrb_for_parameter_identification/README.md

 * `model.py`: contains the implementation of the full-order or reduced-order model (ROM),
 * `reductor.py`: reduces the full-order model to obtain a reduced-order model,

-Moreover, the following files containing the code for the variants of the iteratively regularized gauß newton methods (IRGNM)
+Moreover, the following files contain the code for the variants of the iteratively regularized gauß newton methods (IRGNM)

 * `IRGNM.py:` contains the implementation of the FOM IRGNM (see Section 2.2) and the parameter space reduced Qr IRGNM (see Section 3.1),
 * `Qr_Vr_TR_IRGNM.py:` contains the implementation of the parameter and state space reduced Qr-Vr TR IRGNM (see Section 3.3).